 What can I say about these two amazing souls?
-We hit it off from the first moment they contacted me about their wedding elopement.
+We hit it off from the first moment they contacted me about their wedding elopement in Brooklyn.
 It was an instant connection over our opinions on what a wedding truly is: two people making a promise to each other, with witnesses or not, and then a celebration.
 They were not into the idea of a big party and instead opted for a smaller wedding comprised of just the closest of their close friends and family.
 They told me their tentative plans of just walking down to a nearby park, having an informal ceremony by someone with the-power-vested-in-them to officiate, followed by brunch at a nearby neighborhood restaurant.
-Their passion and authenticity had me like “I’m all in!”
+Their passion and authenticity had me like, “I’m all in!”

 It was quiet in the apartment as they got ready.
 No music, you could hear peaceful morning sounds of an urban neighborhood yet to have fully woken up.
 We discussed the plans of the day and mostly talked Star Wars the entire time.
 We had a difference of opinion The Last Jedi and I couldn’t believe they hadn’t watched The Clone Wars nor Rebels lol.

 Once finished, we grabbed our bags, donut boxes and called a Lyft.
 We arrived at the restaurant shortly before 10 am where we met up with what would be their wedding ceremony guests.
 After dropping off our stuff and a rollcall of whose supposed to be there, we all started walking down to Grand Ferry Park, which is now re-branded to Domino Park.

 We arrived and luckily it was not too crowded for a typical Williamsburg Saturday morning.
 We found a cute spot for everyone to gather around and began the ceremony officiated by a good friend of theirs.
 It was short and sweet, and in a few minutes, they were married!